 This provides a group level analysis of a selected cohort of pupils.
 This is used by Heads of Subject to look at the performance of a whole year-group, and by class teachers to analyse the performance of their own teaching groups.
-These reports are also useful for the Learning Support Department in identifying pupils who may need further support, and looking at the performance of those already receiving support.
+These reports are also useful for the Learning Support Department and Gifted Able and Talented department in identifying pupils who may need further support, and looking at the performance of those already receiving support.
 The reports comprise: